-The program is offered part-time only, 6 credits per semester.
-Weekly live classes are held in the evenings for 60-90 minutes.
-Students can expect to spend 3-4 hours in live classes each week.
+The program is offered part-time only.
+Each semester is six credits, except Semester Two and Semester Seven, which are each 7.5 credits .
+Weekly, live classes are held in the evenings for 60 minutes.
+Students can expect to spend two hours in live classes each week.

 What are the required courses for the Online MHA?

 What is the average class size in the Online MHA?

 The average class size is approximately 15 students.

 Who will be teaching the Online MHA classes?

 Your classes will be taught by NYU Wagner’s distinguished research and practitioner faculty.
 Many are top managers at the most prestigious hospitals and healthcare systems in the country; others conduct groundbreaking research and advise government agencies on major US healthcare initiatives.

 Does the Online MHA curriculum require a thesis?

 No, the Online MHA culminates with an interactive, online simulation, where you will practice working in top-management teams, thinking strategically, drawing on evidence, and making trade-offs under time pressure and constraints.